metabrainz/musicbrainz-server/.github/PULL_REQUEST_TEMPLATE.md

     with your change?
 This could include reviewing a specific part of your PR.
 -->

+1. :beginner: If any action is needed on merge or deployment, list it such as:
    1. Make updated WikiDocs pages visible on MusicBrainz website
-2. :beginner: Action...